A Collaborative Reasoning Framework for Anomaly Diagnostics in Underwater Robotics: EVALUATION

 \textbf{Phase 1: Knowledge Acquisition (VDB Priming).} To simulate a system with a baseline of operational experience, we first populated the Vector Database.
 Starting with an empty VDB, we conducted five initial diagnostic sessions.
-These sessions were varied and covered the different use cases (e.g., two thruster disturbances, two anomalies in commanded rotational motion, and one anomaly in commanded vertical motion).
+The number of priming sessions was empirically set to five.
+This specific number was chosen to establish a minimal viable baseline, ensuring the VDB contained at least one to two reference experiences for each of the distinct anomaly classes tested (two thruster disturbances, two rotational, and one vertical), demonstrating the framework's few-shot data efficiency.
 Each session was a full human-in-the-loop dialog that concluded with a validated diagnosis.
-The outcome of each of these five sessions was distilled into a unique training example and stored in the VDB.
+The outcome of each of these five sessions was distilled into a unique reference example and stored in the VDB.
 This process resulted in a \textit{primed} VDB containing five distinct, human-validated experiences, representing a moderately experienced system.

 \textbf{Phase 2: Performance Evaluation.} This phase was designed to test the core hypothesis.
-We measured the system's performance on a set of new, previously unseen anomalies, comparing two conditions: \begin{itemize} \item \textbf{First Encounter:} The system was tested against the new anomalies with a clean, empty VDB.
+We measured the system's performance on a set of new, previously unseen anomalies; these validation anomalies belonged to the same general classes as the priming examples but varied significantly in their physical parameters to test generalization (e.g., if a training example involved a tether snag causing a 15-degree starboard list, the validation anomaly involved an unmodeled payload shift causing a 25-degree port pitch).
+Tether-induced disturbances of this kind are a well-documented operational challenge for tethered underwater vehicles \cite{s3}. \begin{itemize} \item \textbf{First Encounter:} The system was tested against the new anomalies with a clean, empty VDB.
 This measures the baseline performance without any prior experience. \item \textbf{Post-Distillation:} The system was tested against the same new anomalies, but this time it had access to the VDB primed with the five experiences from Phase 1. \end{itemize} This protocol allowed us to directly quantify the performance improvement attributable to the distilled knowledge in the VDB.
-The entire evaluation process (Phase 1 and Phase 2) was repeated five times (n=5) to ensure statistical validity.
+The entire evaluation process (Phase 1 and Phase 2) was repeated five times (n=5) per anomaly class to demonstrate initial empirical consistency and serve as a proof-of-concept.